 Do you like skate fish?
 Its meat is used in lots of fancy restaurants around the world, but it’s a crucial ingredience of this Faro food as well.
 Raia de Alhada is sautéed skate fish with lots of garlic and olive oil.
 Usually is served with sliced potatoes or cooked vegetables, and it could easily be our favorite dish from Faro.

-do – order petiscos!
-Usually you order petiscos as a side dish to your beer or vine, or you can try it as an appetizer.
+So, when in Faro, do like the Portuguese do – order petiscos!
+Usually, you order petiscos as a side dish to your beer or wine, or you can try it as an appetizer.
 You can try many different petiscos.
-One of our favorites was definitely Pica-Pau with pork, sausages and cheese.
+One of our favorites was definitely Pica-Pau with pork, sausages, and cheese.
 But there is also Moelas – chicken gizzard stew, Pataniscas – codfish with onions in a cake and the octopus salad with lots of olive oil and parsley.
 Enjoy!